-- 3.6 The school and nursery are to provide 315 school places and 45 nursery places and associated play areas.
-The approximate ground floor gross floor area would be 1,250m2 and the approximate first floor gross floor area 1,130m2.
+- 3.7 As previously stated, the school and nursery would provide 315 school places including 45 nursery places and associated play areas.
+Scale is a reserved matter however, the approximate ground floor gross floor area would be 1,250 m and the approximate first floor gross floor area 1,130 m.

-- 3.7 The indicative dimensions of the building will be:
+- 3.8 The indicative dimensions of the building are:

 - Length 69.5m

 - Width 20.5m

 - Height 9.0m